Computing Representations for Lie Algebraic Networks: Methods

 diverges only if the nullspace is one dimensional which therefore corresponds to a unique solution for $C$.
-The number of expected solutions is known (e.g., it may be computed using the same technique from the formulae for the irreducible representations).
-Therefore if $r(\cC)$ diverges for exactly the choices of $\rho_1, \rho_2$ where the theory indicates that unique nonzero Clebsch-Gordan coefficients exist, then this is consistent with our having learned an irreducible representation of the group $G$.

-Clearly the tensor product with the trivial representation $\rho_1 = 1$ is $\rho\otimes 1 = \rho$.
+The number of expected solutions is known (e.g., it may be computed using the same technique from the formulae for the irreps).
+Therefore if $r(\cC)$ diverges for exactly the choices of $\rho_1, \rho_2$ where the theory indicates that unique nonzero Clebsch-Gordan coefficients exist, then this is consistent with our having learned an irrep of the group $G$.
+Further, when $\rho_1$ is the trivial representation (i.e. $\rho_1(\alpha) = 1 \forall \alpha$), we clearly have $\rho\otimes \rho_1 = \rho$.
 In this case, the permissible $C$ correspond to $G-$linear maps $\R^n\rightarrow \R^{n_2}$.
 By a result of \cite{schur1905neue} (Schur's Lemma), the only such (nonzero) maps are isomorphisms.
 Therefore a divergent value of $r(\cC)$ when $\rho_1 = 1$ indicates that $\rho \cong \rho_2$.
-This is shown in the top row of figure~\ref{fig:SVRatioIrreducibleTest} and discussed further in section~\ref{section:repResults}.
+This is shown in the top row of figure~\ref{fig:SVRatioIrreducibleTest} and discussed in section~\ref{section:repResults}.